imranismail/relayman/README.md

 # Relayman

-This is a very minimal cloudevents server that can be used for producing events (HTTP) and consuming events (WebSocket through Phoenix Channel).
+Relayman is a minimal CloudEvents server that can be used for producing events via HTTP and consume them by subscribing to an event source using a WebSocket connection.

-Don't worry if there are no activities as it is feature complete and very minimal.
-I will continously apply security patches reported by Github.
+The idea was conceptualized when I was dealing with clients that polls servers that are not built to provide real-time updates to client.

+Relayman adheres to the CloudEvents Specification v1.0.
+There will be little to no activity on this repo as it's considered feature complete.

+There will be security patches and update if there are any changes to the specification made by the working group.

 # Usage